dvdavd/diskvu/README.md

 - Interactive treemap navigation with free zoom, breadcrumb and tree navigation
 - Background refresh and filesystem watching for the active tree
-- Search and file-type highlighting
+- Search and filter by name, size, date and custom folder marks
+- Optional image and video thumbnail generation
-- File-type legend with aggregate size and item counts
+- File-type list with aggregate size and item counts
 - Customisable themes, file colors, and automatic dark mode switching

 ## Requirements